mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 When the user has any weird issue, something you've never heard about, ask them to reset the configuration: :ref:`faq_reset_krita_configuration`.

 #.
-When the user has trouble with anything related to preview or display, ask them to change :guilabel:`Canvas Graphics Acceleration` in :menuselection:`Settings --> Configure Krita... --> Display`.
+When the user on Windows has trouble with anything related to preview or display, ask them to change :guilabel:`Canvas Graphics Acceleration` in :menuselection:`Settings --> Configure Krita --> Display`.

     .. note::